BUCKS-VEXU/osu-robotics/src/routes/Home/osu-robotics.md

 - [x] White glow on header title
 - [x] Sponsor section
 - [ ] Make team display more reactive for mobile
+- [x] Sections.tsx is a mess, just make it a subdirectory